Below are many frequently asked beaver questions. Feel free to contact us with any other questions on beavers or beaver control methods..

-Beavers are typically timid and shy animals that prefer to remain away from humans in the security of the water.
+Beavers are typically timid and shy animals that prefer to remain a distance from humans in the security of the water.
 They will slap their tails on the water to try to frighten enemies away and alert family members to potential danger.
 However, to protect their home territories they may attack an unrelated beaver or a perceived predator swimming in their pond.

-Why Not Just Kill Beavers?
+Why Not Just Kill Problem Beavers?

 What is a Flow Device?

-Why Use a Flow Device?
+Why Use a Flow Management Device?